Iran–Russia relations: Pahlavi–Soviet Union

-After the end of the war, the Soviets supported two newly formed in Iran, the Azerbaijan People's Government and the Republic of Mahabad, but both collapsed in the Iran crisis of 1946.
+After the end of the war, the Soviets supported two newly formed puppet states in Iran, the Azerbaijan People's Government and the Republic of Mahabad, but both collapsed in the Iran crisis of 1946.
 This postwar confrontation brought the United States fully into Iran's political arena and, with Cold War starting, the US quickly moved to convert Iran into an anti-communist ally.

-Soviet Union–Islamic Republic (post 1979)
+Islamic Republic of Iran-Soviet Union

 The Soviet Union was the first state to recognize the Islamic Republic of Iran, in February 1979.
-During the Iran–Iraq War, however, it supplied Saddam Hussein with large amounts of conventional arms.
-Supreme Leader Ayatollah Khomeini deemed Islam principally incompatible with the communist ideals (such as atheism) of the Soviet Union, leaving the secular Saddam as an ally of Moscow.
-However, during the war, the USA imposed an arms embargo on Iran, and the Soviet Union supplied arms to Iran via North Korea.
+During the Iran–Iraq War (1980-1988), however, it supplied Iraqi leader Saddam Hussein with large amounts of conventional arms, ostensibly standing in opposition to the Iranian regime.
+As Iran considered attacking Iraq in July 1982, the Soviet Union warned against it.
+At the UN Security Council, the USSR voted for a resolution calling for a ceasefire and a return to international borders.
+Supreme Leader Ayatollah Khomeini deemed Islam principally incompatible with the communist ideals (such as atheism) of the Soviet Union, calling it the "Lesser Satan" and rejecting alignment with either side in the Cold War between the US and the USSR.
+During the early years of the Iran–Iraq War, the USSR supplied Iraq with most of its weaponry, while Iran backed select elements of the Afghan mujahideen in their war against the Soviets.
+However, later the USA imposed an arms embargo on Iran, and the Soviet Union began to supply arms to Iran via North Korea.

-After the war, in 1989, Iran made an arms deal with Soviet Union.
-With the fall of the USSR, Tehran–Moscow relations experienced a sudden increase in diplomatic and commercial relations, and Russia soon inherited the Soviet-Iranian arms deals.
-By the mid-1990s, Russia had already agreed to continue work on developing Iran's nuclear program, with plans to finish constructing the nuclear reactor plant at Bushehr, which had been delayed for nearly 20 years.

-During the East Prigorodny conflict, and Georgian–Ossetian conflict, Iran secretly supported Ossetian separatism against Georgia, and sided with the Ossetians against Ingush and Chechens in the conflict.

-Russian Federation

-Putin–Khamenei years
+After the war, in 1989, Iran made an arms deal with the Soviet Union.
+The military agreement allowed Iran to acquire advanced Russian aircraft, including MIG-29s and SU-24s.
+Iran urgently needed such equipment, as its air force had been severely depleted by the eight-year war with Iraq and was unable to obtain spare parts or new aircraft from the United States.

+Iranian Supreme Leader Khomeini died in 1989 and was succeeded by Ali Khamenei.